ignite/cli/docs/guide/token_factory.md

 ### Query Balance

-Query the user balance from your `alice` user to see your newly created native denom.
+Query the user balance from the `alice` account to see your newly created native denom:

 ```bash
 tokenfactoryd query bank balances cosmos16x46rxvtkmgph6jnkqs80tzlzk6wpy6ftrgh6t
 ```

-Query for the denom list again, to see the updated supply
+Query for the denom list again, to see the updated supply:

 ```bash
 tokenfactoryd query tokenfactory list-denom